Why Your Business Needs an ESG Reporting Strategy

 What Is ESG Reporting?

-ESG reports include qualitative and quantitative data about its three key topics, which are:
+ESG reports include qualitative and quantitative data about its three key topics:

-1. Environmental: What is your business doing to be a steward of the planet?
+1. Environmental: What actions does your business take to help the environment?

 2. Social: What is your company doing to improve lives?

-The social aspect of ESG reporting is about how companies manage and interact with people, other businesses, and cultures.
+The social aspect of ESG reporting deals with how companies manage and interact with people, other businesses, and cultures, including:

-• How your company treat its employees and workplace
+• Your company’s treatment of its employees and workplace

 • Your business’s gender, BIPOC, and LGBTQ+ inclusivity initiatives